microsoft/FluidFramework/packages/runtime/ink/README.md

 ## Atomic stroke rendering
 - Enable atomic stroke rendering on the canvases, allowing transparency in ink color (requires wet ink for rendering performance)

-## Op management
-- Bring op handling into the model, rather than relying on the consumers (InkCanvas/OverlayCanvas) to participate in op handling